TalusBio/ionmesh/README.md

 ## Where are we at?

 - Ids are pretty close to the equivalent DDA runs with the correct parameters ...
+   - Emphasis in right parameters ... they do seem to vary quite a bit depending on the intrument/method/sample.
+I am working on improve this.
-They do seem good via manual inspection but the number of ids is low compared to peptide-centric searches.
+- Spectra quality does seem good via manual inspection but the number of ids is low compared to peptide-centric searches.